Michael-Veiga/weather-dashboard/README.md

 - [Example Gif](#Example-Gif)

 ## Purpose
-The purpose of this application was to make a weather-dashboard that would give you the current weather, uv index and 5 day forecast of a city.
-The application should also create clickable buttons that populate with the search history.
+A weather-dashboard that enables users to look up the current weather by city.
+The api also fetches the uv index and a 5 day forecast for the region.

 ## User-Story
 AS A traveler